-The following standards apply to any rental housing projects receiving Minnesota Housing rehabilitation assistance.
+The following standards apply to any rental housing project receiving Minnesota Housing rehabilitation assistance.

-If the project involves gut rehabilitation or adaptive reuse, the housing shall also comply to the maximum extent feasible with General Occupancy Rental Housing New Construction Standards (Chapter 2).
+If the project involves gut rehabilitation or adaptive reuse, the housing shall also comply to the maximum extent feasible with General Occupancy New Construction Minimum Standards located in Chapter 2.

 Architectural services are likely to be essential to the success of the project.
-Please refer to Minnesota Housing Architect's Guide to determine if architectural services are required for the project at hand.
+Refer to Minnesota Housing Architect's Guide to determine if architectural services are required for the project at hand.